Skip to Content

 Many risk factors, such as your genes and family history, cannot be controlled.
 But making healthy lifestyle changes may reduce your overall chance of getting cancer.
 This includes:

 Wolff AC, Comchek SM, Davidson NE, et al. Cancer of the breast.
-In: Niederhuber JE, Armitage JO, Doroshow JH, et al., eds.
+In: Niederhuber JE, Armitage JO, Doroshow JH, et al, eds.
 Abeloff's Clinical Oncology.
 5th ed.
-Philadelphia, PA: Elsevier Churchill Livingstone; 2013:chap 91.
+Philadelphia, PA: Elsevier; 2014:chap 91.

-Yi-Bin Chen, MD, Leukemia/Bone Marrow Transplant Program, Massachusetts General Hospital, Boston, MA.
+Reviewed By: Yi-Bin Chen, MD, Leukemia/Bone Marrow Transplant Program, Massachusetts General Hospital, Boston, MA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.